Sign In Register

 Healthcare Facilities590

-Durhamville has an average annual temperature of 45°F (7°C).
+Durhamville has a cool climate with an average annual temperature of 45°F (7°C).
 Winters average 20°F in January while summers reach 68°F in July.
-Annual precipitation is 49.9 inches.
-The area enjoys 246 sunny days per year.
+The area gets 246 sunny days per year, above the national average.
+Annual precipitation totals 49.9 inches (wetter than the 38-inch national average).
+The area receives 151.3 inches of snow annually, making winter weather a significant factor for residents.
 Air quality is rated Good with a median AQI of 36.
+The city sits at an elevation of 433 feet.

 Temperature